GabrielRosace/ForzaCaste/endpoint_documentation.md

 *   HTTP code 400 with this body `{ statusCode: 400, errormessage: 'You should send receiver and message body' }` if the `receiver` or the `message` field is missing
 *   HTTP code 200 with this body `{ error: false, errormessage: "Message from admin has been saved correctely" }` if the messahe has been saved and sent correctely
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "The opposite player is not a friend" }` if the receiver with the username specified in the body is not a friend
+*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "The user is not a friend" }` if the receiver with the username specified in the body is not a friend
 *   HTTP code 404 with this body `{ statusCode: 404, errormessage: "The user does not exist" }` if the friend specified in the body by the username does not exist
-*   HTTP code 404 with this body `{ statusCode: 404, errormessage: "Message creation error" }` if during the creation of the message into the database there was an error
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "Message creation error" }` if during the creation of the message into the database there was an error
-*   HTTP code 401 with this body `{ statusCode: 401, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation
+*   HTTP code 403 with this body `{ statusCode: 403, errormessage: "Unauthorized" }` if the user that made the request is not authorized for that operation

 ### Below is an example of the body for this request, all specified fields are mandatory